EllynChukwuka/Global-AI-Tool-Adoption-Across-Industries-and-Regions-2023-2025-/README.md

 Adoption rates by country and industry
 Daily active users (DAU)
 Age-group-based adoption metrics

-Methodologies Used in Excel:
+Methodologies Used :
-Pivot Tables & Pivot Charts
 Power BI Dashboards with KPI cards
 Aggregation using SUM, COUNT, and AVERAGE
 Sorting, filtering, and slicers
 Data visualization (bar charts, line charts, treemaps)

-3. Story of Data
+4. Story of Data
 Data Source
 The dataset is derived from a simulated global AI adoption dataset, designed to represent real-world AI usage trends across multiple regions and industries between 2023 and 2025.